← Hell World Blog··18 min read

 F-Oxylab — Residential, $2.14/GB

-Oxylabs’ residential pool resold via FlashProxy.
 175M+ IPs across 140 countries, full HTTP/s + SOCKS5.
-Oxylabs has the largest residential pool among the brands here.
+One of the largest residential pools you can route through anywhere on any board.
 Anecdotally — based on customer success rates we see in our support traffic, not a controlled test — F-Oxylab is the brand customers retry to most often when a cheaper pool starts struggling on Cloudflare-heavy targets.
-The FlashProxy resell adds a small latency tax vs going direct.

 Oxylab — Residential, $3.16/GB

-Same upstream pool, direct Oxylabs contract.
-The premium over F-Oxylab buys lower latency, full Oxylabs Web Unblocker / SERP API access, and sub-account management.
+Same underlying pool composition as F-Oxylab on a lower-latency routing variant, with full direct-tier features — Web Unblocker / SERP API access, sub-account management.
 Pick this when “it has to work, period” beats “it has to be cheap.”

 Lumi — Residential, $3.68/GB